 Account Linking for Smart Home and Other Domains

-All smart home and video skills must connect the identity of the Alexa user with an identity in the service provider's system.
+All smart home, video, baby activity, and meetings skills must connect the identity of the Alexa user with an identity in the service provider's system.
 This is known as account linking, because the goal is to create a link between the Alexa user and the service provider.

 Not all music skills support account linking, but for those that do, users must perform account linking as described in this topic.

-For smart home and video skills, and for music skills that support account linking, the skill detail card indicates that account linking is required.
+For smart home, video, baby activity, and meetings skills, and for music skills that support account linking, the skill detail card indicates that account linking is required.

 - In the Alexa app, the user clicks Enable to start the account linking process.